 "Why would that be, Inspector?"
 Willis asked as he joined the three of them at the map.

 "According to the locals there was once a magical battle that took place there several thousand years ago.
 According to the legends, the battle raged back and forth for several years with neither side winning in the end.
-It's said that so much magic was used that is scared the land, preventing magic from ever being used there again," Hermione said, telling them the same story she had been told by a tribal elder several years back.
+It's said that so much magic was used that it scarred the land, preventing magic from ever being used there again," Hermione said, telling them the same story she had been told by a tribal elder several years back.

 "Really?"
 Willis asked skeptically.

 Hermione shrugged slightly, "I can't vouch for the legend but I can tell you that place can drive you insane if you're not careful.
 As part of our training we have to go there and become attuned to the place," she told them.
 "For those of us who are witches and wizards, the pain itself will drive you nutters if you're not careful.
 It took me two weeks before I could even think straight.
-Think of the worse headache you've ever had and then multiple it by a hundred, no a thousand times."
+Think of the worst headache you've ever had and then multiple it by a hundred, no a thousand times."

 "I get a migraine just thinking about the place," Jess quipped with a slight shudder at the memory of the last time she had been there.